GiorgiKemo/airdrops-geo/README.md

-# Airdrops.geo - Cryptocurrency Airdrops Platform
+# Airdrops-Geo - Cryptocurrency Airdrops Platform

-A full-stack web application for posting and displaying cryptocurrency airdrops, inspired by airdrops.io.
+A full-stack web application for posting and displaying cryptocurrency airdrops.
 The application allows administrators to post airdrops and users to view them.

 ## Tech Stack